Sieabah/cmsc-433/proj1/readme.md

 Vagrant will setup synced folders for */config* and */proj1*.

+For vagrant to completely work the plugin for updating hosts must be installed by running

+    vagrant plugin install vagrant-hostsupdater

+Vagrant will have problems editing the hosts file if you do not have the correct permissions.
+Give your user account access to edit the hosts file for your operating system before running *vagrant up*.

 ### Setup Mysql

 If you want exacts as to how to setup the entire system we will start with MySQL.
 This guide assumes you